-The application must include an aging management plan, listing all SSCs important to safety, to provide for the timely detection and mitigation of the aging effects to ensure integrity and functional capacity of the SSCs throughout the pre-closure period and ensure that they are as described in the pre- and post-closure safety assessments (see Safety analysis).
-For more information, see Appendix A of REGDOC-2.6.3, Aging Management [9].
+The application must include an aging management plan, listing all SSCs important to safety, to provide for the timely detection and mitigation of the aging effects to ensure integrity and functional capacity of the SSCs throughout the pre-closure period.
+It will also ensure that they are as described in the pre- and post-closure safety assessments (see Safety analysis).
+For more information, see Appendix A of REGDOC-2.6.3, Aging Management [14].